1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Wilsonian: term for policies that emphasized moralism and internationalism.
  - Greatest military interventionist in the history of the U.S.
  - Involved in the Mexican revolution because of US interests
- - Supported Carranza initial before he refused to
+ - Supported Carranza initial before he refused to cooperate
 #### Roosevelt Corollary
  - Roosevelt's interpretation of the Monroe Doctrine
  - Based of European intervention to get ehri debts and then had the United States be a arbitrator.